Legal Wedding Ceremony Requirements and Information

-- In case of legal (Civil) ceremonies you will receive a Certificate in Spanish Version with all the signatures and fingerprints, this certificate WILL NOT be valid in your country, due to it is not apostille or validated.
+- In case of legal (Civil) ceremonies, you will receive a Certificate in Spanish Version with all the signatures and fingerprints, this certificate WILL NOT be valid in your country, due to it is not apostille or validated.
 The City Hall will process the validation and translation into English of your Marriage Certificate, this process usually takes between 3 – 4 months (based on the City Hall timing response).
 Once this is ready we will notify you by email before sending you the Validated Certificate.

-Catholic documentation & info
+Catholic Wedding Ceremony Requirements & info

 The Catholic Church makes a certain request of the Bride and Groom o help the couple with their spiritual preparation, in addition, their records are needed: